How Do I Get Him to be Nice?

 Calming the Aggressive Cat

 It’s important to tone down the aggression and calm your cat quickly before anyone gets hurt.
 Talk softly to your cat, but don’t try to pick him up or pet him during an aggressive episode.
-If this behavior happens frequently, trying adding a Feliway plug or some calming flower essences to his water to take the edge of his aggression.
+If this behavior happens frequently, trying adding calming music, or some calming flower essences to take the edge of his aggression.

 If your cat’s behavior is constantly aggressive, he should be seen by your vet to rule out medical causes for his behavior.
 Illness or pain can cause your cat to behave in an overly aggressive way, so be sure your cat has a clean bill of health before you decide he has a behavior issue.